DataBiosphere/toil/README.md

 Which will attempt to restart the jobs from the previous point of failure.

 ##Atomicity
 jobTree and scriptTree are designed to be robust, so that individuals jobs (targets) can fail, and be subsequently restarted.
 It is assumed jobs can fail at any point.
-Thus until jobTree knows your children have been completed okay you can not assume that your job (if using scriptTree, Target) has been completed.
+Thus until jobTree knows your children have been completed okay you can not assume that your Target has been completed.
 To ensure that your pipeline can be restarted after a failure ensure that every job (target):

 1. **Never cleans up / alters its own input files.** Instead, parents and follow on jobs may clean up the files of children or prior jobs.
 2. Can be re-run from just its input files any number of times.
 A job should only depend on its input, and it should be possible to run the job as many times as desired, essentially until news of its completion is successfully transmitted to the job tree master process.